Single Sign-On (SSO)

 Test sign-on with another account.

-How is this different than the Sign in with Google / Office 365 option that displays on the login page?
+How is this different than the Sign in with Google / Office 365 option?

 The options on our login page (pictured below) utilize the OAuth standard similar to when you click "Sign in with Google" on any other website.
 The configuration described in this article is for a SAML-based authentication.
 If you are interested in signing in with SSO using OAuth simply select the "Sign in with Google" or "Sign in with Office 365" options on the login page.